 - contractual disputes (enforceability of restrictive covenants)

 - employee classification disputes

-We also provide representation for employer claims that seek SIEF relief and representation at return to work meetings.
+We also provide representation for employer claims that seek SIEF relief, premium adjustments, and advocacy at return to work meetings.

 We provide legal services to proactive business owners who seek to avoid employment litigation.